greenboxal/doggohub/doc/api/runners.md

 ## List all runners

-Get a list of all runners in the GitLab instance (specific and shared).
+Get a list of all runners in the DoggoHub instance (specific and shared).
 Access is restricted to users with `admin` privileges.

 ```